Cattekwaad/IRTF-HRPC/draft-research.md

 : The ability to handle increased or decreased system parameters (e.g., number of end-systems, users, data flows, routing entries. etc.) predictably within defined expectations.
 There should be a clear definition of its scope and applicability.
 The limits of a systems scalability should be defined.
 Growth or shrinkage of these parameters is typically considered by orders of magnitude.

 Strong encryption / cryptography
-: Used to describe a cryptographic algorithm that would require a large amount of computational power to defeat it. {{RFC4949}}
+: Used to describe a cryptographic algorithm that would require a large amount of computational power to defeat it. {{RFC4949}}.
+In the modern usage of the definition 'strong encryption' this refers to an amount of computing power current not available, not even to major state-level actors.

 Transparency
 : In this context transparency is linked to the comprehensibility of a protocol in relation to the choices it makes for both user and protocol developers and implementers and to its outcome.